Brennall/HFH-SRD/Chapter10.md

 ### Transformations

 In some circumstances, e.g. infection with lycanthropy, magical crossbreeding, or necromantic ritual, an adventurer may be transformed into an intelligent monster.
-With the Judge’s permission, the player may continue to play his character in its new form.
-The Judge must determine the character’s new alignment based on the context of the transformation; generally transformed characters will adopt the alignment of their new form, unless they are exceptionally strong willed or purposeful.
+With the Judge's permission, the player may continue to play his character in its new form.
+The Judge must determine the character's new alignment based on the context of the transformation; generally transformed characters will adopt the alignment of their new form, unless they are exceptionally strong willed or purposeful.
 The transformed character gains all the abilities associated with its new monstrous form, including forms of movement and speeds, natural armor, natural attacks, extraordinary abilities, and the like.
-If the monster’s Hit Dice are below the character’s former class level, its Hit Dice should be increased to the character’s former class level.
+If the monster's Hit Dice are below the character's former class level, its Hit Dice should be increased to the character's former class level.
 A character transformed into a monster may increase in HD through adventuring.
 It requires 3,000xp plus 500xp per special ability (*) for a 1 HD monster to advance to 2 HD.
 The amount of XP required doubles with each HD (round values greater than 20,000xp to the nearest 1,000).

 In most circumstances, the transformed character loses all his class abilities.
-At the Judge’s discretion, spellcasters transformed into intelligent monsters may retain their spellcasting abilities.
+At the Judge's discretion, spellcasters transformed into intelligent monsters may retain their spellcasting abilities.
 If so, divine spellcasting counts as one special ability (*) and arcane spellcasting counts as two special abilities (**).
-As his Hit Dice increase, the transformed character’s spellcasting abilities will increase based on his prior class’s progression, subject to the class’s maximum level.
+As his Hit Dice increase, the transformed character's spellcasting abilities will increase based on his prior class's progression, subject to the class's maximum level.

 EXAMPLE: Quintus, a 7th level mage, is the victim of a necromantic ritual that transforms him into a mummy.
-He gains the mummy’s movement, armor class, attacks, damage, and special abilities, including mummy rot, immunities, and fearsome aura.
-A mummy has only 5+1 HD, which is below Quintus’s class level.
+He gains the mummy's movement, armor class, attacks, damage, and special abilities, including mummy rot, immunities, and fearsome aura.
+A mummy has only 5+1 HD, which is below Quintus's class level.
 Therefore his Hit Dice are raised to 7.
 The Judge rules that Quintus retains his arcane spellcasting abilities.
 This counts as two special abilities.
-A mummy’s powers are considered one special ability (*), so Quintus is considered to have three special abilities total, or 7 HD***.
+A mummy's powers are considered one special ability (*), so Quintus is considered to have three special abilities total, or 7 HD***.
 The Judge counts the XP progression for advancement (2 HD at 4,500, 3 HD at 9,000, 4 HD at 18,000, 5 HD at 36,000, 6 HD at 72,000, 7 HD at 144,000, 8 HD at 288,000).
 Quintus will need 288,000 to reach level 8.

 Playing with Advanced Characters